 Psoriasis treatment should be continued, even if the symptoms of the condition improve.
 This helps to prevent flare-ups of the condition and ensure the symptoms are kept under control.

 Individuals with psoriasis are at an increased risk of diabetes mellitus and cardiovascular disease than unaffected individuals.
 For this reason, it is important for them to make healthy lifestyle choices to help reduce this risk.

 Excess weight is a significant cardiovascular risk factor and should be addressed if patients are overweight or obese.
 The primary factors that affect weight loss or gain are diet and physical activity, as they correlate to energy intake and consumption.

-A healthy and balanced diet that is rich in fresh fruit and vegetables is preferable to encourage natural consumption of essential vitamin and mineral.
-Highly processed food that are high in fat or sugar content are not recommended as the are often low in satiety and do not offer the body the valuable nutrients it needs.
+A healthy and balanced diet that is rich in fresh fruit and vegetables is preferable to encourage the natural consumption of essential vitamins and minerals.
+Highly processed food that is high in fat or sugar content is not recommended as they are often low in satiety and do not offer the body the valuable nutrients it needs.
 It is important for individuals to be physically active for at least 30 minutes each day.

 It is also beneficial for smokers to quit smoking and for individuals to moderate their intake of alcohol, as both of these are cardiovascular risk factors.
 Additionally, regular monitoring of blood pressure can help to detect early signs of cardiovascular disease and reduce the risk of progression to serious events.

 The symptoms of psoriasis such as red and scaly skin can be painful as well as embarrassing in social settings.
 Almost any area of the body can be affected, including the arms, legs, face, and head.
 It can be difficult to hide changes to the appearance of the skin, which can cause patients to become uncomfortable and self-conscious in social situations.